Culture-to-Culture Image Translation and User Evaluation: Results

-To search for evidence supporting Hypothesis 3, we considered Q2: `Which object do you like the most?' for the whole sample with N=391.
+To search for evidence supporting Hypothesis 3, we considered Q2: `Which object do you like the most?' for the whole sample with N=392.
 Specifically, as we previously did in section \ref{Recognizing culture and expressing preferences}, we considered the N participants and the four groups ($E$, $O \to E$, $E \to O$, and $O$).
-For each participant, in this case, we computed only the average score for all objects belonging to the $E$ and $O \to E$ groups: this process yielded two N-sized vectors, one per group.
-Next, it was sufficient to correlate the two N-sized vectors by computing Pearson's $\rho_{E, O \to E}$, since it holds $\rho_{E, E \to O}=-1$ and $\rho_{E, O}=-\rho_{E, O \to E}$ as a consequence of how scores are assigned to pairwise comparisons.
-The analysis returned $\rho_{E, O \to E} = 0.66$ (and, consequently, $\rho_{E, O}=-0.66$) supporting Hypothesis 3: respondents giving high scores to $E$ objects tended to privilege $O \to E$ objects as well.
+For each participant, in this case, we computed only the average score for all objects belonging to the $E$ and $O \to E$ groups: this process yielded two N-sized vectors $A_E$ and $A_{O\to E}$, one per group ($A_{E\to O}$ and $A_{O}$ can simply be computed as the unitary vector 1 - $A_{E}$ and 1 - $A_{O \to E}$, as a consequence of how scores are assigned to pairwise comparisons).
+As in the previous case, the N elements of a vector represent the average score assigned to that group by the N participants.